oracle/cloudtestdrive/Integration/IntegrationCloudService/lab01.md

         ```

     * **Click** on Parameter Bindings
-    * Enter **orgName**: HOTD
+    * Enter **orgName**: Initech
 	* **Click** _Test My Query_

   ![](images/lab01/img0320.png)

-You should have 10 results found, with a response that looks like this:
+You should have 1 result found, with a response that looks like this:

 ![](images/lab01/img0330.png)